Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Generating aggregates from matching in weight ed graphs

 More generally, to further reduce the dimension of the coarse space, we can perform subsequent pairwise matching steps, i.e., we can iterate $\ell$ times the matching procedure, acting each time on the graph $G'$ obtained by collapsing together the matched nodes from the previous step.

 Let us consider the case in which a single step of pairwise aggregation is performed.
-We can identify two types of aggregates $\mathcal{A}_j$: those corresponding to pairs of matched nodes, and those corresponding to the unmatched nodes.
-It follows that the spaces $V_j$ in~\eqref{eq:projector} are either $V_j = \mathbb{R}^2$, if $\mathcal{A}_j = \{j_1,j_2\}$ is an aggregate constructed from matched nodes, or $V_j = \mathbb{R}$, if $\mathcal{A}_j = \{j_1\}$ is an aggregate made up of a single unmatched node.
+We can identify two types of aggregates $\mathcal{A}_j$: those corresponding to pairs of matched nodes, for which $V_j = \mathbb{R}^2$, and those corresponding to the unmatched nodes, for which $V_j = \mathbb{R}$.